balicea/Rokwire-Comm/README.md

-## This is a Github repository and materials for organizing the Rokwire community.
+### This is a Github repository containing associated materials for organizing the Rokwire community.